grade-leaderboard/uol-agile-group-project/meetings/TG1_G6_GroupMeetings.md

 ### Actions

--   Answer the following question for your assigned idea:
+-   Answer the following question for your assigned idea @everyone:
     -   What are other methods of accomplishing this task?
     -   Who is the customer?
     -   What are the main pain points today?